I have an invention. Where do I start?

 Market Research: Check out any similar products that exist.
 What features do they have in common with your invention?
 Take advantage of the information out there.
 Look for it and use it!

 Industrial Design: Industrial designers will help your invention take form.
 Based on your target market, they will insure your invention has the right colours, texture, and feel.
 They will create a functioning prototype to check that the size and ergonomics are correct.
+Be smart with your marketing strategy.

 Mechanical Engineering: Once the form of your invention is ready, a mechanical engineer will define the details of each part and ensure it can be manufactured.
 An expert team of product designers must complete your idea, by factoring in how to design for large volumes, with materials and tooling in mind from start to finish.